Reviews of movies from my giant DVD tower, and more.

 Cast: Robert Hutton, Jennifer Jayne, Zia Mohyeddin, Michael Gough, Bernard Kay, Maurice Good, Hedger Wallace, Luanshya Greer, Jack Lambert

 It’s time for me to once again join my blogging friend Lindsey from The Motion Pictures as we travel beyond the far reaches of space and review the next film in our cheesy film blogathon series, the goofy UK alien takeover chiller They Came from Beyond Space.
-And I don’t know about her, but the version I watched was hosted by the eye-popping Elvira, mistress of the Saturday night B-movie show Movie Macabre, and I must admit that, thankfully, her segments added what the lobby card above promised, but sadly didn’t deliver on.
+And I don’t know about her, but the version I watched was hosted by the eye-popping Elvira, mistress of the Saturday night B-movie show Movie Macabre, and I must admit that, thankfully, her segments added what the lobby card artwork above promised, but sadly didn’t deliver on.

 Robert Hutton plays Dr. Curtis Temple, a scientist involved in research of extraterrestrial life, who’s asked to lead a team investigating nine small meteors that crashed—in precise triangular formation—in a field in Cornwall.
 The metal plate in his head, the result of an auto accident, prevents him from joining the team (and of course will factor into the plot later), so he sends his assistant in his place.
 When she and the other scientists suddenly and mysteriously cease communication with their superiors, Temple goes to the crash site to investigate, where he discovers alien creatures are controlling the minds of town citizens to perform slave labor for them.
 But what kind of labor, and why…and where?